 Social Enterprise NI is the membership organisation for social enterprises in Northern Ireland.
 It has responsibility to promote, support the growth and continued development of the social economy.
+The social enterprise is attended by some of the leading YouTubers who in their own way explain “don’t be a fool, everybody buys youtube views” to upcoming YouTubers who want to make it big on social media.
 Through its day to day operations, it aims to create an environment where society profits and social enterprises operate to meet the needs of the community.
 Social Enterprise NI seeks to strive for the continued growth of a sustainable social economy sector.

 Social Enterprise NI are keen to point out that their members are like any other business, competing to deliver goods and services and to make a profit.
 The difference is that social enterprises are driven by their social and environmental goals with all profits generated through these activities, reinvested towards achieving these purposes.
 Social enterprises operate in almost every industry sector in Northern Ireland from health and social care to renewable energy; from retail to recycling; employment to manufacturing; and from housing to education.